HighDimensionalEconLab/DifferentiableStateSpaceModels.jl/README.md

 See [development.md](development.md) for contributing code and running benchmarks

 ## Defining Models
-Install this package with `] add DifferentiableStateSpaceModels` then the full code to create the RBC model is
+Install this package with `] add DifferentiableStateSpaceModels`, then the full code to create the RBC model is

 ```julia
 using DifferentiableStateSpaceModels, Symbolics, Test